vk117/NumericalDataSummaryTerminal/README.md

   3) Navigate to the folder using your terminal.

+  4) Type "chmod +x Run_NumericalDataSummaryTerminal.command" (ONLY DO THIS THE FIRST TIME YOU DOWNLOAD)

-  4) Type the command java -jar NumericalDataSummaryTerminal.jar
+  5) Double click the command file

 Important
 ----------